FatArrowPH/blog/src/dido/drafts/meetup-notes-css-nth-of-type-1.md

 ## Cubic Bezi...
 Yey!
 Datu Arellano, co-founder and instructor at Fat Arrow, clued us in on the `cubic-bezier` CSS function.

+He broke down the syntax of the function and visually demonstrated how each argument affects the animation.
+He also showed how the presets convert into their `cubic-bezier` form.
+I don't get much opportunity to use this function as, more often than not, I just use the presets or the defaults.
+With a new-found appreciation for timing functions and UI animation in general, I might play around with `cubic-bezier` in my next project.

+To close his talk, Datu shared the importance of animation for user interfaces and some best practices from Google's Material Design and Apple's Human Interface Guidelines.

 ## Context Driven Testing
 Karlo Abapo, Quality Assurance Manager at YOYO Holdings, gave an improptu talk on the context driven approach to testing software.